Sir John Orde, 1st Baronet: Relationships with Jervis and Nelson

 In early 1798, Orde was appointed to the Mediterranean fleet as third in command under John Jervis, 1st Earl of St Vincent.
 In May 1798, acting on his own initiative but with the support of Lord Spencer, the First Lord of the Admiralty, St Vincent gave command of a special squadron to Nelson.
 As Nelson's senior, Orde felt he had been unfairly passed over and complained to St Vincent who, annoyed at his subordinate's questioning of his orders, relieved Orde and ordered him home.
 Orde requested that he be court-martialled in order that he might have the opportunity to clear his name.
 The Board refused.
 Orde then requested that St Vincent be brought before a court-martial.
 Again, the Board refused.
 The Board did go so far as to censure Jervis for not having supported his subordinates.
 Orde, unhappy with the outcome, challenged the earl to a duel.
 The challenge became public knowledge and the king ordered Jervis to decline.
 Before the challenge was formally declined, however, Orde wrote to the Board to inform them that he had withdrawn it.
 Neither side came out of the situation well.
 Had Nelson not won such an extraordinary victory at the Battle of the Nile, Jervis may have faced a court martial for not having supported Orde.
 Unfortunately for Orde, Nelson's victory was so complete that any criticism of Nelson or Jervis fell on deaf ears.
 Nelson naturally took Jervis's side and regarded Orde as a personal enemy but Orde maintained that it was the principle of the appointment he objected to, not the person who had been chosen.

 Things became worse for Orde when St Vincent was appointed First Lord of the Admiralty.
 St Vincent now controlled appointments and Orde found himself left ashore.
-St Vincent left the Admiralty in 1804 and Orde was offered command of a newly formed squadron off Cadiz.
+St Vincent left the Admiralty in 1804 and Orde was offered command of a newly formed squadron off Cádiz.
 This further angered Nelson who saw it as a deliberate diminution of his authority.